chobolife/study_english/bread_barbershop/Season_1/12_Soboro_ppang's_Crush.md

 - Thank you sir.
 * * *
 - You all right with a little pain?
-- Sure of course.
+- Sure, of course.
 I'm willing to do whatever it takes.
-Give me all you got.
+Give me all you've got.
 - Let's start.
 Tweezers!
 * * *
-- Stay tuned.
+- Stay still.
 This part requires precision.
-- It'll take forever.
+- Wow.
+It'll take forever.
 - That's true.
 I'll have to use this.
 - A mask that peels off?
 - Just stay still.
 Hang on.